 The stacks grew—two next to my bed, one near the couch—until I found myself reading again.
 Every day.
 Scary books and cooking magazines and short story compilations and essays and funny paperbacks and graphic novels.

 I missed it.
 I’m so glad it’s back.
 That I’m comfortable enough in my own life to dive back into the stories of others.
-That I’m able to lose time in storylines, characters, and dreams.
+That I’m able to lose hours in storylines, characters, and dreams.
 That I can escape into other cities, romances, ages, and eras.
 Because if fictions are lies that tell the truth, now I’m finally able to face my own demons by staring down the demons of others.

 Does that make sense?
 If not, I’ll blame it on my reprieve from reading.

-But now I have books again, so I know it’s going to be ok.
+I have books again, so I know it’s going to be ok.